velenchan/BGVNaiveBayesPredictor/README.md

 # BGVNaiveBayesPredictor #

-BGVNaiveBayesPredictor is an open-source (Mozilla Public License Version 2.0) C++ library for Non-interactive Privacy-Preserving Naive Bayes Classifier based on the homomorphic encryption library [HElib][1].
+BGVNaiveBayesPredictor is an open-source C++ library for Non-interactive Privacy-Preserving Naive Bayes Classifier based on the homomorphic encryption library [HElib][1].

 ## How to cite ##